Facial pain can be severe and debilitating. It’s also important to know:

-- The most common cause is a blood vessel pressing on (compressing) the trigeminal nerve.
+- In about half of cases, this is caused by a blood vessel pressing on (compressing) the trigeminal nerve.

-- In some cases, especially in young women, no compression is found and the cause is unknown.
+- In the other half of cases, especially in young women, there is no compression and the cause is unknown.

 - Multiple sclerosis can cause trigeminal neuralgia by degrading the nerve’s protective sheath.

 - Rarely, a tumor or tangle of malformed arteries press on the trigeminal nerve.